 Beta is used in traditional finance to measure market based risk and, by using Bitcoin as a proxy for market returns, beta allows us to determine how much of a given fund strategy's returns could be simply due to market exposure to Bitcoin.
-Index funds and long-only funds tend to have the highest betas, and therefore most exposure to Bitcoin.
-Fund of funds, multistrategy funds, and quantitative/algorithmic funds have historically had the lowest betas.
+Index funds and long-only funds tend to have the highest betas as a result of having the most exposure to Bitcoin.
+Fund of funds, multi-strategy funds, and quantitative/algo funds have historically had the lowest betas.